Very few artworks have had such a profound impact on the world of art as this monumental Renaissance sculpture by an Italian polymath.

 He regretted this act so much that he never signed another one of his works ever again.

 10. Its first home wasn’t St. Peter’s Basilica

-The Cardinal who commissioned the sculpture chose to has his tomb placed in the Chapel of Santa Petronilla, a Roman mausoleum on the south side of St. Peter’s Basilica.
+The Cardinal who commissioned the sculpture chose to have his tomb placed in the Chapel of Santa Petronilla, a Roman mausoleum on the south side of St. Peter’s Basilica.